1. Check your PC

 This is an advanced installation option that requires a USB flash drive or a blank DVD.
 We only recommend this for people who need to install in a virtual environment or as a dual-boot configuration.
 We don't recommend trying to install Windows 8.1 on a separate PC.

-If you decide to install using media, you need to install Windows 8.1 on a PC that's already running Windows, then perform a clean installation.
-For instructions, see Booting from media that you created to install on a partition and then How to perform a clean installation of Windows.
+If you decide to install using media, you need to install Windows 8.1 on a PC that's already running Windows, and then perform a clean installation.
+For instructions, see Boot from the media you created to install on a partition and then How to perform a clean installation of Windows.
 If you don't follow these instructions, you won't be able to activate your PC later.

 Install later from your desktop.
 If you choose Install later from your desktop, a shortcut will be created on your desktop so you can install Windows 8.1 when it's convenient for you.